Wisconsin sawmill agrees to pay $191K to federal regulators after 16-year-old boy killed on the job

 The investigation also determined that seven child employees between 14 and 17 worked outside legally permitted hours.

-The labor department filed a civil lawsuit against Florence Hardwoods on Tuesday but the agency and the sawmill’s attorneys had already settled on a consent decree to settle the action in late August.
-U.S. District Judge William Griesbach approved the deal on Wednesday.
+The labor department filed a civil lawsuit against Florence Hardwoods on Tuesday, but the agency and the sawmill’s attorneys had already reached a consent decree to settle the action in late August.
+U.S. District Judge William Griesbach approved the deal Wednesday.

 According to the agreement, the sawmill will pay the labor department about $191,000.
-In exchange for the payment, the department will lift its so-called “hot goods” restrictions on the facility.
-Such restrictions prohibit the sawmill from selling anything produced using illegal child labor.
+In exchange, the department will lift its so-called hot goods restrictions on the facility, which prohibit the sawmill from selling anything produced using illegal child labor.

-The agreement bars the Florence Hardwoods from hiring anyone under 16 and requires the sawmill to notify the labor department if it hires anyone between the ages of 16 and 18.
-Employees between those ages must be treated as apprentices or student-learners.
+The agreement bars Florence Hardwoods from hiring anyone under 16 and requires it to notify the labor department if it hires anyone between the ages of 16 and 18.
+Employees between those ages must be treated as apprentices or student learners.
 Federal law severely limits those employees’ exposure to dangerous tasks and requires that such work be conducted under the supervision of an experienced worker.

 Florence Hardwoods also will be required to place warning stickers on all dangerous equipment and post signs visible from 10 feet away warning people that anyone under 18 isn’t allowed in the facility’s sawmill and planer mill.
 The facility also will have to submit to unannounced inspections.